-With your end-goal in mind there are some key performance indicators that, when monitored, will measure both your SEO wins and losses.
+With your end goal in mind, there are some key performance indicators that, when monitored, will measure both your SEO wins and losses.

 So which metrics should you focus your attention on?

-When it comes to SEO objectives, high organic traffic is at the top of the list, as it is, generally, in line with your primary SEO purpose – to increase the number of visitors who see and visit your site.
+When it comes to SEO objectives, high organic traffic is at the top of the list, as it is, generally, in line with your primary SEO goal – to increase the number of visitors who see and visit your site.

 Search Engine Visibility

-Search engine visibility is a metric that measures how often your website is shown in the search results page, based on the keywords it is ranking for.
+Search engine visibility is a metric that measures how often your website is shown on the search results page, based on the keywords it is ranking for.
 It is the number that will tell you whether you are in the first position of the search results or on the third page.

 With every metric, it is important to see where you stand next to your competitors.
 If you are ranking at a lower position than your competition, this may indicate aspects of your website may need further optimization.

 Ranking high in search engine visibility is important because it directly relates to how much organic traffic your website will receive.